A GUIDE TO DUAL ENROLLMENT FAQ

 Upper Iowa University offers online courses to eligible high school students to increase the students’ opportunities to take college-level courses.
 Students can take courses on their own or through Iowa’s Postsecondary Enrollment Options (PSEO) program if they are eligible and have school district approval.

 The program is open to 9th-12th grade students.
 All students must have at least a 3.0 GPA to take courses through UIU’s Dual Enrollment program.
 Check with your local high school counselor to see if you are eligible for PSEO today!

 HOW MANY CREDIT HOURS CAN I ENROLL IN PER SEMESTER?

 Each student is eligible to take up to 11 credit hours per semester at Upper Iowa University if going through PSEO.
-If taking courses on their own, there is not a limit on the number of courses a student may take.

 WHAT ARE THE COSTS FOR IOWA STUDENTS?

 Students eligible for the PSEO program have all courses paid for by their school district, including the course, textbooks, necessary materials and fees.
-If the student is not going through PSEO, the tuition is $250 and the student will have to pay for textbooks, course materials and fees.
+If the student is not going through PSEO, the tuition is $250 and the student will have to pay for textbooks, course material and fees.